 Let $T\subset G$ be a maximal split torus with cocharacter lattice $Y$.
 Let $\Phi$ be the root system of $(G,T)$.
 Let $\mathfrak{A}\subset \mathbb{R}\otimes Y$ be an alcove containing $0$ in its closure.
 The stabilizer of $\mathfrak{A}$ in $G$ is an Iwahori subgroup, say $I$.
 Now we turn to $\Gt$.
 The root datum for the Langlands dual group of $\Gt$ suggests that the relevant root system for $\Gt$ is $\frac{1}{2}\Phi$.
 Thus in place of the alcove $\mathfrak{A}$ we should consider $2\mathfrak{A}$, and the stabilizer of $2\mathfrak{A}$ in $G$ is the group we have been calling $I_{2}$.

 \quad

 To close this introduction we will summarize the content of each section.
 In \S \ref{S:Prelim} we set up notation and recall some well known results.
 We note that \S \ref{SS:HilbSymb} includes the fundamental properties of the Hilbert symbol that we use repeatedly.
-We expect these results are known, but we have not been able to locate them, and so we include the proofs in Appendix \ref{S:Appendix_Hilbert_symbol}.
+We expect these results are known, but we include the proofs in Appendix \ref{S:Appendix_Hilbert_symbol}.